Billy-Spearman-WCCI/RaceCarExtension/README.md

 * **Spring** -- a widely-used and powerful framework for creating Java servers.
 Spring scans your code for annotated Java entities (classes, interfaces, methods, fields, etc) and connects them altogether into a production-ready application.
+* **JPA** -- Java Persistence Architecture ... a standard way of marking Java objects which should be stored in databases.
+Hibernate is by far the most common *implementation* of JPA (and predates it).
+In most cases, they're interchangeable in ordinary speech.
+This also called an ORM (Object-RelationalDatabase Mapping).
 * **Constructor dependency injection** -- the preferred pattern for injecting dependencies.
 For example, a `@RestController`-annotated class might have `final MyEntityRepository myEntityRepo; public MyRestController(final @Autowired MyEntityRepository repo){this.myEntityRepo = repo;}`.